The FDA is set to approve the first prescription CBD product

 Breaking News Emails

-The advisory committee to the Food and Drug Administration unanimously voted to recommend approval of the drug, which would be sold under the brand name Epidiolex.
+The advisory committee to the Food and Drug Administration unanimously voted to recommend approval of the drug, known as Epidiolex.

 Cannabidiol — CBD for short — is a cannabis derivative and the approval would be limited to treating seizures caused by Lennox-Gastaut syndrome (LGS) and Dravet syndrome in patients aged 2 and older.